TheOpenSuite/A-complete-HMIS/README.md

 - Doctor selection based on least patients
 - Multi-department coordination
 - Outpatient doctor management
+- Scheduling patients
 - Insurance verification (Coming Soon!)

 ### System Improvements
+- Each role with the appropriate intefaces for their role
+- Each Doctor can only see assigned patient
+- Appointment Scheduling
 - Role-Based Access Control (Not Fully Complete/Secure)

 <!-- ## 🛠️ Installation -->